angelrob-1/product-analytics-dbt/README.md

 ## Overview

-This project demonstrates a modern Analytics Engineering workflow by transforming raw Google Analytics 4 (GA4) ecommerce data into a business-ready **Product Performance Mart** using **Snowflake**, **dbt**, and **SQL**.
+This project transforms raw Google Analytics 4 (GA4) ecommerce data into a business-ready **Product Performance Mart** using **Snowflake**, **dbt**, and **SQL**.

-Following a layered data modeling approach, the project standardizes raw source data, applies reusable business transformations, and produces a reporting-ready analytics model supported by automated testing, documentation, and version control.
+The project follows modern analytics engineering best practices by organizing transformations into staging, intermediate, and mart layers while incorporating automated testing, documentation, and version control.

 ---